Do I Want to Be a Professional Dancer?

 |Degree Level||None required, but many have a bachelor's or master's degree|

 |Experience||Training often starts as early as the age of five in order for dancers to gain enough experience to find professional work|

 Most dancers start their training before adolescence and audition for full-time work by the age of 18.
 Even after a dancer finds employment, training must continue throughout the dancer's entire career.
 Many students attend dance training programs in their teens.
 Private dance or performing arts schools and colleges can provide the experience needed to join a professional dance company.
-To gain acceptance into an advanced dance school, students often must participate in a summer workshop, which can serve as an audition for a full-time dance training academy.
+To gain acceptance into an advanced dance school, students must often must participate in a summer workshop, which can serve as an audition for a full-time dance training academy.

-Step 2: Consider an Undergraduate Degree
+Consider an Undergraduate Degree

 Although postsecondary education is not a requirement for a dancing career, undergraduate programs in dance can allow students to explore various dance genres or concentrate on a specific discipline.
 Performance opportunities are often available to give students practical experience.
 Curriculum for a bachelor's degree program in dance includes classes in choreography, contemporary dance trends, movement analysis, ballet, jazz, rhythm and dynamics, dance composition and dance history.

-Step 3: Stay Conditioned and Strong
+Stay Conditioned and Strong

-- Join a union.
-Dancers face intense competition to earn their next gig, and only the most successful dancers find steady and well-paid work.
+Additionally, dancers face intense competition to earn their next gig, and only the most successful dancers find steady and well-paid work.
 Dancers who join unions, such as the American Guild of Musical Artists, are entitled to collective bargaining services that can ensure a minimum salary.
 Additionally, members can be informed of local auditions in their area of expertise.